Pakistanis in Saudi Arabia: Culture

 There are numerous restaurants, shops and cultural activities in Saudi Arabia which cater to the Pakistani diaspora.
 In Jeddah's Azizia district, a large Pakistani community is present due the close proximity of Pakistan International School in Jeddah.
 Azizia district is home to numerous Pakistani food outlets and shops.
-Sharfia and Baghdadia district are other districts with significant Pakistani communities.
-Similarly, Al Shemaisy and Al Manfuha are areas with a substantial number of amenities related to the Pakistani community i.e. Pakistani food outlets, embroidery, groceries etc. A Pakistani diaspora exists on a smaller scale throughout Saudi Arabia.
+Sharfia and Baghdadia are other districts with significant Pakistani communities.
+Similarly, Al Shemaisy and Al Manfuha are areas with a substantial number of amenities related to the Pakistani community i.e. Pakistani food outlets, embroidery, groceries, etc. A Pakistani diaspora exists on a smaller scale throughout Saudi Arabia.

 Economic contributions

 Numerous Pakistani entrepreneurs have established successful ventures in Saudi Arabia.
 Notable examples include Abdul Kabeer Shah, a native of Landhi in Karachi who began his career as a laborer in the kingdom and later founded a successful fast-food chain, Alta’am ("Taste").
-In April 2025, a delegation of nearly 20 Pakistani-origin businessmen based in Saudi Arabia attended the inaugural Overseas Pakistanis Convention in Islamabad.
+In April 2025, a delegation of some 20 Pakistani-origin businessmen based in Saudi Arabia attended the inaugural Overseas Pakistanis Convention in Islamabad.
 Organized by Pakistan's Ministry of Overseas Pakistanis, the event aimed to acknowledge the contributions of expatriates to the national economy and address their concerns.
 The businessmen expressed interest in investing in Pakistan's tourism infrastructure, agriculture, food processing, and general trading sectors.
 Faisal Tahir Khan, a Saudi-born Pakistani businessman, highlighted plans by the Pakistan Investment Forum (PIF) to establish a commercial hub in Saudi Arabia to promote the top 100 Pakistani brands.

 Ali Khurshid Malik, another Pakistani businessman in Saudi Arabia and finance secretary of PIF, emphasized opportunities in Saudi Arabia's construction sector, particularly with projects like NEOM City.
 He noted the demand for Pakistani construction materials and skilled labor, especially in smart city technologies.
 Malik also pointed out the need for Pakistan to enhance its certification systems to supply certified skilled workers to the Kingdom.

+In 2025, a significant number of Pakistani workers and professionals migrated to Saudi Arabia seeking employment and improved living conditions.
+According to official figures released by the Bureau of Emigration & Overseas Employment (BEOE), 530,256 Pakistanis relocated to various cities in the Kingdom during the year, marking a 17% increase compared with 452,562 in 2024.
+Saudi Arabia remains a primary destination for Pakistani labour due to expanding economic opportunities, especially in sectors requiring high-tech skills, driven by the Kingdom’s investments in large-scale projects and initiatives such as Saudi Vision 2030.
+Pakistani business groups, particularly in information technology and fintech, have increasingly established operations in the country, contributing to workforce relocation.
+In 2025, Pakistan’s total manpower exports to all countries reached 762,499, with Saudi Arabia accounting for about 69.5% of this total, up from 62% the prior year.
+Factors cited for the growth include strengthened bilateral relations, regulatory changes in other Gulf states prompting workforce shifts, and a 2025 defence cooperation agreement between Pakistan and Saudi Arabia.